skpm/skpm/README.md

 * Use Safari's web inspector to debug your plugin's javascript context
 * Look at the `~/Library/Logs/com.bohemiancoding.sketch3/Plugin Output.log` file

-Skpm provides a convinient way to do the latter:
+Skpm provides a convenient way to do the latter:

 ```bash
 skpm log